 Chicken Little is based on a traditional folk story from South Sulawesi and illustrated by Katrina Langford.
 It is available in over 30 languages!

-African languages readers
+Readers in African languages

 These readers in several African languages, mainly from the north-eastern part of the continent, are designed to support language maintenance and early literacy.
 They provide children and their families with reading materials in their mother tongue.